5 Signs Your 1-Year Old May Be Autistic

 2) Another early sign – hand flapping

 One of the earliest signs of autism is hand flapping.
-If you notice your 1-year-old waving their arms around in an unusual way, it could be a sign that they are autistic.
+If you notice your 1-year-old waving their arms in an unusual way, it might indicate autism.
 If you’re concerned, talk to your child’s doctor.
 Other early symptoms of autism include:

 SymptomDescription